| Title: | C-Like 'getopt' Behavior |

 Here is some of the major differences:

-also allows one to specify option with an optional argument.
+getopt allows one to specify options with an optional argument.

 Automatic generation of an help option and printing of help text when encounters an -h